-Craven District Council is seeking feedback from residents, businesses, local groups and other agencies on the latest draft of the Local Plan over the next six weeks starting from Monday 22nd for housing, business, recreation and conservation; how the right development is to be achieved in the right location at the right time; and how sustainable development can be achieved overall.
-Once approved by the Secretary of State, the council uses the Local Plan when considering planning applications.
+Craven District Council is seeking feedback from residents, businesses, local groups and other agencies on the latest draft of the Local Plan over the next six weeks starting from Monday 22nd September 2014.

+Craven District Council is required by law to draw up a local plan that sets out how land is to be used for housing, business, recreation and conservation; how the right development is to be achieved in the right location at the right time; and how sustainable development can be achieved overall.Once approved by the Secretary of State, the council uses the Local Plan when considering planning applications.